 Distribution of the data

-The S-57 data are being channelled through a RENC and preferably will be distributed by Value Added Resellers.
+The S-57 data are being channelled through a RENC and preferably will be distributed by Value Added Resellers (VAR).
+The distribution of the data through VAR has never been standardised and therefore difficult and time consuming to review each solution for a hydrographic office or RENC.
+This is especially true if VARs are repackaging or distributing SENC data.

+Will there be any validation or certification requirements on VAR repackaging or re-formatting S-100 based data?

+The additional complexity potentially introduced with S-98 and the need to harmonize content across products might encourage this sort of activity.

-It has to be determined whether these priciples are applicable for the production of the S-100 based products.
+It has to be determined whether these principles are applicable for the production of the S-100 based products.
 Agreeing on that, further issues have to be resolved, such as:

-Which testing tools should be available?
+What testing tools should be available?

-Which level of quality ensurance is expected?
+What level of quality insurance is expected?

-How will be the data protection be managed?
+How will the data protection be managed?

+GML specifications include Schematron validation rules based on the included validation checks, but Schematron may not be able to validate all aspects of data.
+In particular, the logical consistency type checks and exchange set level checks are difficult to implement in Schematron.

+Moreover, RENCs and internal HO quality review generally need independent validation tools and this justifies the request of standardised testing tools.

+SW manufacturers should be approached to specify the coverage, their timelines and plans to produce testing tools.

+Are testing procedures for the supply chain needed?
+That includes also the whole data flow from the producer (hydrographic Office) to the end user application.
+Should that supply chain test be limited to SOLAS compliant systems or should that be extended to GIS applications as well?

 Products outside the SOLAS market

-Although considering that the primary objective of HOs is to provide products suitable for the SOLAS market, it has to recognised that requests for hydrographic products outside this market emerge, such as additional bathymetric information.
-Would it be necessary to establish similar data quality approved production and distribution ways for those products?
+Although considering that the primary objective of HOs is to provide products suitable for the SOLAS market, it has to be recognised that requests for hydrographic products outside this market emerge., As mentioned under point 4, would it be necessary to establish similar data quality approved production and distribution ways for those products?

 Implementation on board

-ECDIS systems will be able to manage S-100 based data very soon.
+It is assumed that ECDIS systems will be able to manage S-100 based data very soon.
 Which additional tests should be implemented in the IEC testing standards?
 Should these tests be based on a fixed version of a product specification or should they be somehow “dynamic”?

+It should be addressed how the content available to end users can be confirmed.
+For example to have some sort of API interface that can be used to output reports or dumps of data from the display system instead of only being able to check using visual comparisons.

+Interoperability check is one of the main issues.
+It has to be defined whether an S-101 ENC with a great coverage is a necessary precondition before loading other S-xxx products which have been produced by Hydrographic Offices.

+Is there also a need to look at the vertical coverage (e.g. are scale bands sufficient)?

 Test of products